 Critics pound him like a nail stuck in concrete — repeatedly, with growing frustration.

-Netflix has now explained their desire to keep his career going past the point where Hollywood saw no need.
+Now Netflix has now explained its corporate desire to keep Sandman’s career going past the point where Hollywood saw no need.
 They’ve streamed or rented 500 million showings of his movies since 2015, they said in a release which The Verge sees as a sign of the apocalypse, or at least evidence of Sandler’s enduring, appalling appeal.